Riadabd/upgrade-virtuoso/README.md

 select * from DB.DBA.load_list;
 ```

 The query will output a table; you can validate the process by checking the `ll_state` of the load.
-A `ll_state` of 2 means a file has been successfully loaded.
+An `ll_state` of 2 means a file has been successfully loaded.

 ### Remove `toLoad/` folder